 A minimum load of twelve credit hours per semester is required for certification as a full-time undergraduate student.
-Note that credits earned through Advanced Placement (AP), College-Level Examination Program (CLEP), DSST's, Prior Learning, and/or course competency examinations are not included when determining full-time enrollment status.
+Note that credits earned through Advanced Placement (AP), College-Level Examination Program (CLEP), DSST's, Prior Learning, and/or determining full-time enrollment status.

 The normal load per semester is fourteen semester hours; more than eighteen semesters hours in a semester, exclusive of choral and physical education activities, is an overload.
-Approval to regis- ter for an overload requires special permission from the Vice Presi- dent for Student Affairs and Mission Integration.
+Approval to register for an overload requires special permission from the Vice President for Student Affairs and Mission Integration.
 See the Office of the Registrar for the Special Academic Request form to request an overload.